Large Scale Structures in COSMOS2020: Evolution of Star Formation Activity in Different Environments at 0.4 < z < 4: Results Discussion

 \section{Results \& Discussion}

 In this section, we present the results of density estimation and utilize them to study the environmental dependence of star formation activity.
 Our analysis involves two distinct galaxy groups: an overall sample encompassing both star-forming and quiescent galaxies, and a sample of only star-forming galaxies.
-Additionally, we explore the redshift evolution of this relationship by dividing the entire sample into different cosmic epochs (redshift intervals).
+Additionally, we explore the redshift evolution of this relation by dividing the entire sample into six cosmic epochs (redshift intervals).